zradlicz/Generative-OpenCV/README.md

 <img src="https://github.com/zradlicz/Generative-OpenCV/blob/main/Diffusion%20Reaction/map.png" width="400">
 <p/>

 The bottom right image is an image where f varies linearly along the y axis between .01 and .1, and k varies linearly along the x axis between .055 and .07.

+The potential for different patterns is vast, and I need to explore it more thoroughly in the future.

 ## Diffusion Limited Aggregation

 ![Growth](https://github.com/zradlicz/DLA/blob/main/fbmgrowth.jpg)